ragingrooster/ragingrooster.github.io/_drafts/Adload2.md

 http://cdn[.]masteranalyser[.]com/scripts/sjs/3
 http://cdn[.]masteranalyser[.]com/favicon.ico
 ```

+### Summary
+So, what did I learn about this sample?

+1. It's detected by ClamAV as Osx.Trojan.Generic-6776032-0 and numerous AV vendors as Adload.
+2. The ClamAV Signature is looking for specific functions

 #### References
 [1] Learning Malware Analysis by Monnappa K A. Publisher: Packt Publishing.
 Release Date: June 2018.
 ISBN: 9781788392501